Port Checker

 How to use

-1. Enter a hostname or IP address in the first field, such as example.com or 203.0.113.10.
+1. Enter a hostname or IP address in the first field — for example example.com or 203.0.113.10.
+If you enter a hostname, the tool will resolve and display its IP address automatically.

 Understanding the result